JudyBJensen/P1_Analyze-New-York-Subway-Ridership/P6_Prosper-Loans-DataViz/readme.md

 ##Design
 The purpose of the visualization is to communicate that Prosper peer to peer loans provide returns which are better than other fixed investments, specifically a 5 year CD.
 This story is targeted to the principal lender for an individual loan (not in investor in Prosper the company).
 An author directed narrative was selected to communicate the comparison of average annual return for Prosper loans to 5 year CDs.
 Users can compare the actual average 5yr CD APR with the actual average annual return for Prosper loans by hovering over each data point.

 A line chart is utilized for the return.
-It is an appropriate choice to chart changes over time, and also clearly demonstrates the difference between the two series.
+It is an appropriate choice to trends - both absolute and comparative - over time.

 The axis is scaled from 0-10%.
 This provides clarity to the viewer from a few perspectives.
 The lower range is set to provide an honest baseline of 0.
 The upper range of 10% is a natural point that represents a reasonable upper limit on a fixed investment, and also high enough to not create a distorted, optimistic view of the difference between the two series.

 Text that provides insight to the chart is right below the title, while references are in smaller font below the chart

 Some data manipulation was required to the original dataset.
 A new field was added, “Instrument”, with a value of “prosper loan” or “5 year CD”.
 Values for the 5 year CDs were manually entered and the annual return for the prosper loan was calculated as ((final/original)^(12/Term)-1).

 Propser loans are a simple average of each individual loan for simplicity, and also for consistency with the 5 year CD data.

 The most difficult design decision was what date range to use for the x-axis.
 Early versions used the entire date range in the prosper data set, but encountered two issues.

 The return rate prior to Q3 F2009 is on average lower than 5 year CDs, and in some cases, negative.
 In Q2 F2009 no loans were issued at all.
 This was a strong indication there was a disruption, and so I did further research to understand what had happened to the business.

 After to an SEC mandated quiet period (no loans issued) from Jan 2009-July 2009, Prosper made three significant changes to their business model.
 * They initiated new operational procedures for issuing notes and purchasing loans from WebBank, and holding the notes until maturity.
 * The introduced the Prosper Loan Rating and priced the loans accordingly.